kumarlabgit/ESL-PSC/docs/commands/pairs.md

 # ESL-PSC Pairs CLI

-`esl-psc pairs` runs automatic contrast-pair selection from a tree and phenotype file.
+`esl-psc pairs` generates an ESL-PSC species-groups file from a phylogenetic tree and a phenotype file.

 ## Quick Start